elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 2
 ```

-We can try our other example case too:
+We can try our second example case too:

 ```elixir
 iex(2)> Temporary.add(1.5, 1.5)